w3c-ccg/verifiable-conditions/README.md

 }
 ```

-A verificationMethod which has a "VerifiableCondition2021" type is a verifiable condition.
-A verifiable condition type MUST specify one and only one fulfillment condition (And, Or, Threshold, WeightedThreshold and Delegated) by have a corresponding object property for that condition.
-A verifiable condition MAY specify one or more relationships (Parent, Child, Sibling) by having a corresponding object property for that relationship.
+A verificationMethod which has a "ConditionalProof2022" type is a conditional proof.
+A conditional proof type MUST specify one and only one fulfillment condition (And, Or, Threshold, WeightedThreshold and Delegated) by have a corresponding object property for that condition.
+A conditional proof MAY specify one or more relationships (Parent, Child, Sibling) by having a corresponding object property for that relationship.

 The And, Or, Threshold and WeightedThreshold fulfillment condition MUST be either an array of verification methods, or [relative DID URL](https://w3c.github.io/did-core/#relative-did-urls) to a verification method on the same DID Document.
-These verification methods can be of any type, including VerifiableCondition types, creating a recursive structure able to express infinite conditional logic complexity about the cryptographic material required.
+These verification methods can be of any type, including Conditional Proof types, creating a recursive structure able to express infinite conditional logic complexity about the cryptographic material required.

 The Delegated fulfillment condition MUST be a DID URL string.